Diseases

 Diagnostic tests based on detection of cell-mediated immune responses may be used for early diagnosis of the infection.

-There is a serological response to infection but this can be variable and appears to depend on the stage of infection, extent of the lesions and the amount of Map present.
-Antibody detection can be useful in diagnosis but has a number of important limitations.
+There is a serological response to infection, but this can be variable and appears to depend on the stage of infection, extent of the lesions and the amount of MAP present.
+Antibody detection can be useful in diagnosis but has important limitations.
 As antibody is produced relatively late in the disease process, the ability of these tests to identify latent infections is low.
 However, they can often detect the infectious and affected animals.
 Most of these remarks are also valid for cell mediated immune responses, but they have been studied less frequently.

 • Main means of prevention, detection and control